-Key consideration 3: An FMI should regularly review the material risks it bears from and poses to other entities (such as other FMIs, settlement banks, liquidity providers, and service providers) as a result of interdependencies and develop appropriate risk management tools to address these risks.
+Key Consideration 3: An FMI should regularly review the material risks it bears from and poses to other entities (such as other FMIs, settlement banks, liquidity providers, and service providers) as a result of interdependencies and develop appropriate risk management tools to address these risks.

 DDRJ operates as a trade repository providing regulatory reporting services.
 If there were an operational failure of a participant or other FMI, this does not affect DDRJ' ability to meet its responsibilities.

 Conversely, if DDRJ were to temporarily fail to operate as expected despite the multiple safeguards that have been put in place to prevent such a situation from occurring, there would be delayed reporting to the regulators.

-It is highly improbable (although not impossible) for DDRJ to incur sanction risks by virtue of trade reporting services to users who may be sanctioned entities.
+It is highly improbable (although not impossible) for DDRJ to incur sanction risks by virtue of trade reporting services provided to users who may be sanctioned entities.
 This is due to strict controls in place.
 With regard to new user applicants, such entities are subjected to sanctions screening to prevent sanctioned entities from being admitted as users.
 For existing users, (i) they are subject to DDRJ's user qualifications and participation criteria which require users to comply with all applicable laws and regulations including those related to sanctions and (ii) they are required to notify DDRJ of failure to comply thereto.
-In addition, DTCC compliance monitors all users on a weekly basis against applicable global watch lists.
-Should any entity be identified against the lists, DDRJ compliance would be informed forthwith (to facilitate any necessary reporting to the appropriate authorities) and DDRJ would forthwith terminate the relationship with the sanctioned entity.
+In addition, DTCC Compliance monitors all users continuously against applicable global watch lists.
+Should any entity be identified against the lists, DDRJ Compliance would be informed forthwith (to facilitate any necessary reporting to the appropriate authorities) and DDRJ would forthwith terminate the relationship with the sanctioned entity.

-Further, as DDRJ acts in the capacity of a trade repository and therefore does not facilitate trading or cash movement, the impact of any sanctions finding, however unlikely, would be evaluated on a case-by-case basis.
+Further, as DDRJ acts in the capacity of a trade repository and therefore does not facilitate trading or cash movement, the impact of any sanctions finding, however unlikely, would be evaluated on a caseby-case basis.

-Material service providers (third party service providers) are subject to a comprehensive review of controls commensurate with the risk of the third party poses to.
-Mitigants may take the form of contractual protections, working with the third party to address control gaps, or additional backup providers where deemed appropriate and feasible.
+Critical third-party service providers are subject to a comprehensive review of controls commensurate with the risk identified in the third-party risk assessment.
+Mitigants may include but are not limited to contractual protections, working with the third party to address control gaps, issues, or additional backup providers where deemed appropriate and feasible.